A Defensive Computing Checklist

 - DISK ENCRYPTION:

 Should a Mac laptop be lost or stolen, the data can be protected with FileVault, which offers full-disk encryption.
 FileVault was introduced in 2011 (macOS 10.7 Lion).
 Configure it: Apple Menu -> System Preferences -> Security and Privacy -> FileVault tab.
 This get complicated when there are multiple users defined.
+When first setting up a new Mac computer, you will be asked about enabling FileVault.
 More:

 - ERASE HARD DRIVE